solo-system/solo-system.github.io/documentation/enclosures.md

 * Main external enclosure [dribox 200](https://www.google.co.uk/search?q=dribox+200)
 * Smaller internal box to protect electronics.

-See the "getting Started" for a parts list describing these enclosures more fully.

 ### Main external enclosure.

 I am a fan of the dribox 200 as it has the best system for the passage